idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

-## Software
-- **Types of Software**
-	- Systems software: an operating system or device driver
-	- Programming software: tools for writing software, IDE, GCC, etc.
-	- Applications: programs / websites which help users complete tasks
-	- Embedded Software: used to control machines and devices

-- **Reasons for Development**
-	- Custom software: created to meet the specific needs of a user
-	- Commercial & OSS: made to meet a broad set of *perceived* needs of potential users
-	- Personal: created to automate mundane tasks or entertainment or educational purposes

 ## Data Characteristics
 - **Validation** checks that the correct type of data is entered
 - **Verification** checks the data is actually what you require